OctopusDeploy/blog/blog/2020-03/octopus-server-dotnet-core-lessons-learned/index.md

 **Running as non-root or non-admin**

 We found it much easier to run all builds and test Octopus Server on Linux as non-root or non-sudo to limit permission-based errors and problems.
-That said, we encountered a problem with this because Octopus writes its instance config files and the Master Key to `/etc/octopus`. `/etc/octopus` is the equivalent of the `c:\Octopus` directory on Windows, however, `/etc` is a root privileged folder in Linux.
-We manually override this for development purposes with `sudo chown -R $USER /etc/octopus`.
+That said, we sometimes need to run commands as root using `sudo` and then afterwards fix up the ownership of files that were created during those commands with `chown`, like `sudo chown -R $user:$user ~/Octopus/MyInstance`.
 This is a bit quick and dirty, but it does the job.

+We are planning to change this in future, such that octopus runs as a user that is a member of a group, and during installation we configure the group owner of `/etc/octopus` to be that group.

 **Certificate management**